henba1/VERONA/README.md

 | `ada-verona` | Full installation with GPU support and AutoAttack | Most users, recommended default |
 | `ada-verona[cpu]` | CPU-only version with minimal dependencies | Basic usage, restricted environments |
 | `ada-verona[dev]` | Full installation plus development tools | Contributors, developers |

-This package was tested only on Python version 3.10 and we cannot guarantee it working on any other Python version.

 ## Documentation
 In case you have more questions, please refer to the [VERONA documentation](https://deepwiki.com/ADA-research/VERONA).